2020-Spring-Cohort/clicking-calamity-DanielVillasmil/README.md

 ## The Application Requirements
 - [ ] You must create a website that tracks the amount of times the clicking button has been clicked.
-    - [ ] Create a button in the browser to click.
+    - [X] Create a button in the browser to click.
-    - [ ] Create a section on the page that interacts with the _'Clicking Companions'_.
+    - [X] Create a section on the page that interacts with the _'Clicking Companions'_.
-      - [ ] Displays the amount of _Clicking Companions_ purchased.
+      - [X] Displays the amount of _Clicking Companions_ purchased.
-      - [ ] Provides a button to purchase _Clicking Companions_.
+      - [ X Provides a button to purchase _Clicking Companions_.
-      - [ ] Button is disabled when you do not have enough clicks to buy a _Clicking Companion_.
+      - [X] Button is disabled when you do not have enough clicks to buy a _Clicking Companion_.
     - [ ] Create a section on the page that interacts with the _'Collective Culmination Compounder'_.
       - [ ] Displays the amount of _Collective Culmination Compounder_ purchased.
       - [ ] Provides a button to purchase _Collective Culmination Compounder_.
       - [ ] Button is disabled when you do not have enough clicks to buy a _Collective Culmination Compounder_.
-- [ ] Have a function that returns the click count.
+- [X] Have a function that returns the click count.
-- [ ] You must implement a feature called _'Clicking Companions'_.
+- [X] You must implement a feature called _'Clicking Companions'_.
-    - [ ] _Clicking Companions_ are bought with clicks from your click total.
+    - [X] _Clicking Companions_ are bought with clicks from your click total.
     - [ ] Each _Clicking Companion_ that is purchased increases the cost of the next _Clicking Companion_.
-    - [ ] The initial cost should be around 100 clicks.
+    - [X] The initial cost should be around 100 clicks.
     - [ ] For each _Clicking Companion_ that has been purchased the count of clicks goes up by one every second.
 This is a cumulative effect, so having 100 _Clicking Companions_ would result in having 100 clicks automatically added to the total every second.
-      - [ ] Have a function that adds the amount of _Clicking Companions_ to the click total.
+      - [X] Have a function that adds the amount of _Clicking Companions_ to the click total.
-      - [ ] Inside your game loop, call the above function every second.
+      - [X] Inside your game loop, call the above function every second.
 - [ ] You must implement a feature called _'Collective Culmination Compounders'_.
   - [ ] _Collective Culmination Compounders_ are bought with clicks from your click total.
   - [ ] Each _Collective Culmination Compounder_ that is purchased increases the cost of the next _Collective Culmination Compounder_.